Zach Whalen, Program Director

-The minor incorporates (among others) the disciplines of American Studies, anthropology, art and art history, communication, computer science, English, historic preservation, and history, Spanish, and Political Science from which students may select elective courses.
+The minor incorporates (among others) the disciplines of American studies, anthropology, art and art history, communication, computer science, English, historic preservation, history, Spanish, and political science from which students may select elective courses.
 The minor is open to students from any discipline in the arts and sciences, education, or business colleges at UMW.

 Students interested in enrolling in the minor should contact the director of the Digital Studies minor for additional details.